-Day trip to Mendocino County town nearer than you think entices with easy-going hospitality, varied experiences.
+Inland Mendocino County town entices with easy-going hospitality and varied experiences.

-Anchor a day trip of touring with tastings at three wineries – Saracina, Alta Orsa, and Terra Sávia – each known for easy-going hospitality and striking views.
-All allow guests to bring picnics, or you can eat (suggestions below) in the small “downtown” business district, where two hotels, a few restaurants and cafés, half a dozen wine-tasting rooms, a cannabis dispensary, and a shop or three straddle the highway.
+Anchor a day trip of touring with tastings at three wineries – Saracina, Campovida, and either Alta Orsa or Terra Sávia – all known for easy-going hospitality and striking views.
+Saracina allows guests to bring picnics, or you can eat (suggestions below) in the small “downtown” business district, where a few restaurants and cafés, half a dozen tasting rooms, a cannabis dispensary, and a shop or three straddle the highway.

 10 am